3 June 2022

 W3 Total Cache (W3TC) is the best caching plugin for WordPress.
 Like the other plugins listed above, you can clean all caches with a single click.

-Go to Performance » Dashboard and then click the empty all caches button.
+Go to the Performance » Dashboard and then click the empty all caches button.

 W3 Total Cache will now clear all of your site’s cached content.

-Some WordPress hosting providers include caching features to help speed up WordPress.
+Some WordPress hosting providers offer built-in caching features to help speed up WordPress.

 Here’s how to clean your web host cache in some of the most common WordPress hosting providers.